hyeon0520/hyeon0520/README.md

 ## Welcome !👋

-- 🔭 I’m currently working on Eco AI in Hanbat university
+- 🔭 I’m currently working on Eco AI in Hanbat University
 - 🌱 I’m currently learning ...
 AI
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...